sjmisina/election-analysis/README.md

 #### The candidate results were:
 ![Candidate Results](Resources/PNG/Candidate_Results.png)
+Candidate Diana DeGette won in a landslide by securing 73.8% of all votes tallied in the district.

 ## Challenge Overview
 As a request from the election commission, county analysis is requested to be provided along with the candidate analysis.
 This will provide insight into participation by county by considering voter turnout by ballots cast.
 Futhermore, the county with the largest turnout is to be identified separately.